naughtynautilus000/development/README.md

 There is a reset button contained in the menu that resets the application to its original state (the sort parameter is "popularity", no filters are selected, and there are no favorites.)
 We pass a `handleReset` function as the onClick prop to the button, which sets the three state variables mentioned above to the appropriate values.
-Because the state of each _Checkbox_ and _RadioButton_ is controlled by the passed down state variable, resetting the state variables also resets the visual state of the application.
+Because the state of each _FilterOption_, _Checkbox_, and _SortOption_ is controlled by the passed down state variable, resetting the state variables also resets the visual state of the application.

 ## Other Notes